BrandynHamilton/ccip-terminal/README.md

 SMTP_PORT=587
 SMTP_USER=
 SMTP_PASSWORD=
+NETWORK_TYPE=
 ```

 ## INFURA_API_KEY is the only required variable, but ETHERSCAN_API_KEY is also reccomended for accurate gas estimation.
+## NETWORK_TYPE environment variable expects either "testnet" or "mainnet", and defaults to "mainnet"

 ## License